awsdocs/aws-doc-sdk-examples/javav2/example_code/bedrock-agents-runtime/README.md

-# Agents for Amazon Bedrock code examples for the SDK for Java 2.x
+# Amazon Bedrock Agents Runtime code examples for the SDK for Java 2.x

 ## Overview